mkazhdan/MoebiusRegistration/README.md

 <DETAILS>
 <SUMMARY>
 <font size="+1"><b>Register</b></font>:
-Performs fast spherical correlation to align the rotational component of the Moebius transformation and computes dense point-to-point correspondences between the source and target mesh.
+Performs fast spherical correlation to align the rotational component of the Moebius transformation and outputs the transformed source.
+(The transformed source is obtained by rotating the parametric positions and, optionally, by replacing the source vertex positions with the corresponding target vertex positions.)
 </SUMMARY>
 <dt><b>--in</b> &lt;<i>input source/target</i>&gt;</dt>
 <dd> These pair of strings are the names of the source and target file from which the spherical parameterizations will be read.<br>